MoRanYue/Aseeem-PointShop/README.md

 > If you want to help me, please create a pull request, thanks.

 > **Warning**
-> According to *GNU LGPL v3.0* License.
+> According to *GNU GPL v3.0* License.
 All changes about this project must be opensource.

 This is a new Garry's mod point shop, I call it __"Aseeem PointShop"__.